rolypolytoy/S1/README.md

 ## Checklist of What Remains
 Here's what I still need to implement:

-- ET Detector CAD & Misc details
+- Complete misc details
-- Microcontroller & SEM operation logic
+- Activate